bwiessneth/gumnut_assembler/README.rst

 1.0.0
 =====

-The initial version which was *gumnut_assembler* was forked from.
+The initial version which was *gumnut-assembler* was forked from.